jcooper0/SPITBOL/README.md

 * Fix overflow detection for both integer and floating point (part of the update to use registers)

-* Set max number of floating point digits on output to 16 (e.g. 0.1234567890123456) plus 3 digits for any exponent.
+>> * Reset max number of floating point digits on output to 15 (e.g. 0.123456789012345) plus 3 digits for any exponent.
+>> note division by zero is "reported" as overflow for both integer and real numbers.,

 The above needs more general testing.
 Specific areas for testing are: